If you’re looking for a holiday abroad, Portugal may be on your list.

 For more travel inspiration, head over to the travel section of our website.
 Or, to browse all travel deals for Portugal, use the button below.

 Are you planning on visiting Portugal this year?
-Or have you been before and have any of your own suggestions to share with our readers?
+Or if you’ve been, what towns and cities would you recommend?
 We’d love to hear about your Portuguese experiences in the comments below!